-STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE А Active Code.
+STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE A Active Code.
 These codes are paid separately under the physician fee schedule, if covered.
 There will be RVUs for codes with this status.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment. В Bundled Code.
 Payment for covered services are always bundled into payment for other services not specified.
 If RVUs are shown, they are not used for Medicare payment.
 If these services are covered, payment for them is subsumed by the payment for the services to which they are incident.
-No separate payment is made for these services even if an RVU is listed.

-STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE С Contractors price the code.
-Contractors will establish RVUs and payment amounts for these services, generally on an individual case basis following review of docu- mentation such as an opera- tive report.
+No separate payment is made for these services even if an RVU is listed. С Carriers price the code.
+Contractors will establish RVUs and payment amounts forthese services, generally on an individual case basis following review of documentation such as an operative report.
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
-D Deleted Codes.
+D Deleted Codes .
 These codes are deleted effective with the beginning of the applicable year.
 Not in current RBRVS.
-Not payable under the Official Alaska Workers' Compensation Medical Fee Schedule.
+Not payable under the Official Alaska Workers' Compensation Medical Fee Schedule .
 E Excluded from Physician Fee Schedule by regulation.
 These codes are for items and/or services that CMS chose to exclude from the fee schedule payment by regulation.
-No RVUs are shown, and no payment may be made under the fee schedule for these codes.
-The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
-The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
+No RVUs are shown, and no payment may be made under the fee The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
+The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and schedule for these codes. provider.
 F Deleted/Discontinued Codes.
 (Code not subject to a 90 day grace period).
 Not in current RBRVS.
-Not payable under the Official Alaska Workers' Compensation Medical Fee Schedule.
-G Not valid for Medicare pur- poses.
+Not payable under the Official Alaska Workers' Compensa- tion Medical Fee Schedule.
+G Not valid for Medicare purposes.
 Medicare uses another code for reporting of, and payment for, these services.
 (Code subject to a 90 day grace period.)
 Not in current RBRVS.
-Not payable under the Official Alaska Workers' Compensation Medical Fee Schedule. Н Deleted Modifier.
+Not payable under the Official Alaska Workers' Compensa- tion Medical Fee Schedule. Н Deleted Modifier.
 This code had an associated TC and/or 26 modifier in the previous year.
 For the current year, the TC or 26 component shown for the code has been deleted, and the deleted component is shown with a status code of "H." Not in current RBRVS.
-Not payable with modifiers TC and/or 26 under the Official Alaska Workers' Compensation Medical Fee Schedule.
-Not valid for Medicare pur- poses.
+Not payable with modifiers TC and/or 26 under the Official Alaska Workers' Compensa- tion Medical Fee Schedule.
+I Not valid for Medicare purposes.
 Medicare uses another code for reporting of, and payment for, these services.
 (Code NOT subject to a 90 day grace period.)
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
 J Anesthesia Services.
 There are no RVUs and no payment amounts for these codes.
 The intent of this value is to facilitate the identification of anesthesia services.
 Alaska recognizes the anesthesia base units in the Relative Value Guide® published by the American Society of Anesthesiologists.
 See the Relative Value Guide or Anesthesia Section. М Measurement Codes.
 Used for reporting purposes only.
 These codes are supplemental to other covered services and for informational purposes only.